JorgeSTJordao/tic-tac-toe-pyqt5/README.md

 <hr>

-If you want to try it without coding, just download it [here](https://drive.google.com/drive/u/0/folders/1WGmWitl7nX-xVRjA4OYKxD0HG5ruSofs) and run the executable according to the path below. <br>
+If you want to try it without coding, download [here](https://drive.google.com/drive/u/0/folders/1WGmWitl7nX-xVRjA4OYKxD0HG5ruSofs) and run the executable according to the path below. <br>
 PATH: *output\screen\screen.exe*

 ## Screens